9p4/jellyfin-plugin-sso/providers.md

 ## Authelia

-Authelia is simple to configure, and RBAC is straightfoward
+Authelia is simple to configure, and RBAC is straightforward.

 ### Authelia's Config

-Below is the `identity_providers` section of an authelia config:
+Below is the `identity_providers` section of an Authelia config:

 ```yaml
 identity_providers: